eddiesTime/sme_app/gfm_documentation.md

 As a workaround for the problem, I am recommending `BehaviourSubject` [\[62\]](https://pub.dev/documentation/rxdart/latest/rx/BehaviorSubject-class.html) provided by `rxdart` [\[63\]](https://pub.dev/packages/rxdart).
-A `BehaviourSubject` is a special `StreamController`, which is by default a **broadcast stream** and sends the latest item, added to the sink, to new listeners.
+A `BehaviourSubject` is a special stream controller, which is by default a **broadcast stream** and sends the latest item, added to the sink, to new listeners.
 Therefore it also works without listeners, which in the constructor case is from an advantage.